Blue Spring (film)

-Blue Spring (青い春, Aoi haru) is a 2001 Japanese youth drama film, written and directed by Toshiaki Toyoda and based on Taiyō Matsumoto's manga of same title.
+Blue Spring (青い春, Aoi haru) is a 2001 Japanese teen drama film written and directed by Toshiaki Toyoda, based on the 1993 manga by Taiyō Matsumoto.
 It tells a tale of apathetic school students at a run-down Tokyo high school for boys.
-It was released on September 10, 2001.
+It was released in Japan on September 10, 2001.

 The film title can be understood as "inexperienced years" or teenage years, but it also can be understood as "fresh start".
 According to manga artist Taiyō Matsumoto, the title is intended as a play on irony.

 Plot

 At Asashi High, a run-down high school for boys, Kujo, Aoki, Yukio, Yoshimura, and Ota are a gang of school friends lost in apathy and dissatisfaction.
 They are aware their future offers limited options.
 Even most teachers have already written them off as a lost cause.

 Kujo's gang is part of the school's illegal society, which is controlled through a rooftop game as a test of courage: the Clapping Game.
 Whoever wins the game gets to be the society's leader, and rules all gangs throughout Asahi High.
 No teacher can stand up to this society.

 After a round of the Clapping Game, Kujo wins the leadership role, which excites his best friend Aoki, who wants Kujo to dominate the school through the use of casual violence.
 However, Kujo passively resists doing this.

 Aoki eventually realizes his best friend only took part in the Clapping Game to pass the time, and that Kujo never wanted to be the school's leader.
 Devastated, he challenges Kujo for his leadership, and loses.
 As Aoki becomes disillusioned, alienated and hostile toward Kujo, friendships around them slowly fall apart, leading to a series of violent altercations within the school.